Past Projects

 Children’s Museum of Maine Safety Day

-Recipients of Mini Grants Issued by the JLP
+Recipients of JLP Mini Grants

 Southern Coastal Family Planning